jforget/raku-Hamilton2/doc/Hamilton.en.md

 human-to-computer discussions.
 In other words, the articulation points are not implemented in the programmes from this project.

+There is  a similar notion for  edges, the "bridges".
+In  the examples above, the `NPC` to `PIC` edge and the `64` to `40` edges are bridges.
+There are no bridges in the "Pays  de la Loire" region.
+I did not need this notion in my programmes or in my documentation.

 An interior border  is a border between two  departments (small areas) belonging  to the  same region  (big area).
 An exterior  border is  a border between  two departments belonging  to different regions.
 I do